 Has examples of

-- Abuse Mistake: The ADA mistake the couple's BDSM sex-life for abuse.
+- Abuse Mistake: The public prosecutor mistakes the couple's BDSM practice for abuse.
 It's never made clear if he believed his own accusations, or if he merely used her bruises as an excuse to attack the judge.

 - Bondage Is Bad: Magda's initial self-image.